lukaszamora/CLI-DoublyLinkedList/README.md

 ## Demo

-Lets create a new doubly linked list named `ll` and insert the values `7, 11, 27` into it We'll also want to output our list after each operation.
+Lets create a new doubly linked list named `ll` and insert the values `7, 11, 27` into it.
+We do this using the `insert_front()` function.
+We'll also want to output our list after each operation.
 The output is then:
 ~~~~
 Doubly Linked List
 Head: 0xe66ce8   Tail: 0xe66ce8